-Language background too predicted age at diagnosis.
-Infants from Spanish-speaking families were diagnosed 3.78 months later than infants from English-speaking families.
-This may be due to cultural differences in attitudes towards deafness (Caballero, Muñoz, Schultz, Graham, & Meibos, 2018; Rodriguez & Allen, 2020; Steinberg, Bain, Li, Delgado, & Ruperto, 2003) or it may result from a lack of linguistically accessible and culturally appropriate audiology services.
-Only 5.6% of American audiologists identify as bilingual service providers (ASHA, 2019), and services from a monolingual provider may be insufficient.
-To this point, Caballero et al. (2017) found that Hispanic-American parents of DHH children wish for more concrete resources, comprehensive information, and emotional support from their audiologist.
-In a nationwide survey of audiologists, the majority of audiologists reported that language barriers presented a major challenge in working with Spanish-speaking families, specifically in obtaining the child’s case history and providing recommendations for follow-up services (Abreu, Adriatico, & DePierro, 2011).
+Language background too predicted age at diagnosis, such that infants from Spanish-speaking families were diagnosed 3.79 months later than infants from English-speaking families.
+This may be due to cultural differences in attitudes towards deafness (Caballero, Muñoz, Schultz, Graham, & Meibos, 2018; Rodriguez & Allen, 2020; Steinberg, Bain, Li, Delgado, & Ruperto, 2003) or a lack of linguistically accessible and culturally appropriate audiology services.
+Only 5.6% of American audiologists identify as bilingual service providers (ASHA, 2019), and services from a monolingual provider may be insufficient, particularly in obtaining the child’s case history and providing recommendations for follow-up services (Abreu, Adriatico, & DePierro, 2011).

 Intervention.

-As expected, more severe hearing loss predicted earlier intervention, such that for every additional 10 dB HL, predicted age at intervention was 0.93 month earlier.
-This converges with findings by Harrison, Roush, and Wallace (2003) in which severe-to-profound hearing loss was diagnosed 2-5 months earlier than mild-to-moderate hearing loss.
-Parents and clinicians may adopt a wait-and-see approach to intervention for children with some residual hearing.
-Nevertheless, mild-to-moderate hearing loss is associated with language delays and academic challenges (Blair, Peterson, & Viehweg, 1985; Delage & Tuller, 2007), which early intervention may offset.
+As expected, more severe hearing loss predicted earlier intervention.
+This may be due to parents and clinicians adopting a wait-and-see approach to intervention for children with some residual hearing, despite associations between mild-to-moderate hearing loss, and language delays and academic challenges (Blair, Peterson, & Viehweg, 1985; Delage & Tuller, 2007).
+Early intervention may help offset these associations.

-Age at start of services was also associated with age at diagnosis: for every month diagnosis was delayed, intervention was delayed by 2.80 weeks.
+Age at start of services was also associated with age at diagnosis: for each month diagnosis was delayed, intervention was delayed by 2.80 weeks.
 Ching et al. (2013) found that age at intervention predicted better outcomes for DHH children, above and beyond age at diagnosis.
-Of course, these two variables are related, such that we cannot hope to achieve early intervention goals without ensuring children receive timely diagnosis.
-Early diagnosis puts children in the pipeline towards intervention earlier.
+Of course, these two variables are related, underscoring the importance of early diagnosis for putting children in the pipeline towards earlier intervention.

 Finally, it’s important to note that this sample is composed of children receiving birth-to-3 services.
-An estimated 67% of children with hearing loss enroll in early intervention services (CDC, 2018).
-While this represents a tremendous step forward in prompt early intervention services relative to just a few decades ago, early intervention may not be early enough.
-Less than 39% of our sample of children in early intervention meet the 6-month EHDI benchmark.
-Furthermore, an unknown fraction of the DHH population in North Carolina aren’t included in this analysis because they have not been enrolled in services by 36 months.
-The AAP estimates that almost 36% of infants who do not pass a newborn hearing screening are lost to follow-up.
-Assuming that the population of children in early intervention only represents two thirds of the population with hearing loss, our data suggest that the actual proportion of DHH children who receive intervention by the EHDI-recommended 6 months may be closer to 26%.
+Less than 40% of our sample of children in early intervention meet the 6-month EHDI benchmark.
+Given that only about 67% of children with hearing loss enroll in early intervention services (CDC, 2018), our data suggest that the actual proportion of DHH children who receive intervention by the EHDI-recommended 6 months may be closer to 26%.
 These children may not receive clinical support until school-age or later, exacerbating concerns for language development, which lays an important foundation for literacy and academic success (Hemphill & Tivnan, 2008; Stæhr, 2008).

 Educational and Clinical Implications

-Despite high rates of newborn hearing screening in North Carolina, and even relatively high rates of diagnosis by 3 months (66/100 children in our sample), most children in our sample did not meet the 1-3-6 guidelines.
+Despite high rates of newborn hearing screening in North Carolina, and even relatively high rates of diagnosis by 3 months (66/100 children in our sample), most children did not meet the 1-3-6 guidelines.
 Based on our analyses, we have the following recommendations for increasing attainment of 1-3-6 guidelines: